 Clinical Laboratory Science

 There is a shortage of clinically trained medical laboratory scientists in the marketplace, and demand for their services is only increasing.
-Mercy College's Clinical Laboratory Science program will prepare you to excel in this growing field.
+Mercy University's Clinical Laboratory Science program will prepare you to excel in this growing field.
 Our graduates go on to enjoy comfortable starting salaries and fulfilling careers

 Wherever you want your career to take you, the Exercise Science program can take you there.